Jane Neave Keithley

 - Jane Neave Keithley died on 13 September 1944 at age 36 in Los Angeles County, California.

 - Her husband Alfred Allen Santell became a widower at her death.

-- She was buried at Forest Lawn Cemetery in Glendale, Los Angeles County, California.
+- She was interred at Forest Lawn Cemetery, Glendale, Los Angeles County, California.

 - The following appeared in a local newspaper: [Died] Jane Santell, beloved wife of Alfred Santell, mother of Barbara, Linda, Allan and Evan Santell.
 Services today at 12:30 p.m. in the Church of the Recessional.
 Forest Lawn Mortuary in charge.

 - The following appeared on 15 September 1944 in the San Antonio Express: (Hollywood, Sept.
 14) Mrs. Jane Neave Santell, 36, wife of Movie Director Al Santell, died Wedensday night after a lengthy illness.

 - It is interesting to note that Jane Keith appeared in Whoopee!, released 7 September 1930, along with Jack Rutherford, who was cast as Sheriff Bob Wells.